Discussion –

 What Is a Web Browser and How It Loads Websites

-What Is a Web Browser.
+What Is a Web Browser?
 You type a few words into the address bar, press Enter, and a fraction of a second later, an entire interactive world appears on your screen—text, images, videos, buttons, animations.
 It happens so smoothly and so often that it feels like magic.
 But it’s not magic.
 It’s a precisely choreographed sequence of network requests, parsing algorithms, and rendering pipelines executed by one of the most sophisticated pieces of software on your computer: the web browser.

 Understanding what a web browser is and how it loads websites isn’t just technical trivia.
 It helps you troubleshoot when pages break, appreciate why some sites feel fast and others slow, and grasp the fundamental architecture of the internet itself.
 Let’s dive into the complete journey.